BaxoPlenty/quebec/README.md

 > We'd love your feedback!
 If you run into any issues or have suggestions, please open an issue.
 > The goal is to build something truly great, together.

 **Quebec** is a modular framework used in Roblox games.
-Its goal is to boilerplate code and provide the developer with useful yet simple features.
+It's goal is to reduce boilerplate code and provide the developer with useful yet simple features.
 A simple service looks like this:

 ```lua
 local TestService = {